MENU IVY GROVE SURGERY ivy.gs

 Management

-Mr Ian Bonser (Practice Business Manager) and our Operational Managers, Mrs Janette Cavanagh and Samantha Mair, help to keep the practice running smoothly.
+Mr Ian Bonser (Practice Business Manager) and our two Operational Managers, Mrs Janette Cavanagh and Mrs Samantha Mair, help to keep the practice running smoothly.

 Staff training dates